 How to use slots in Vue

-in child components and pass content from parent components for flexible composition.
+Use <slot> in child components and <template #slotName> in parent components for content distribution.

 <template>